upnorth/ScoreBoard/README.md

 #### To be used in fairly modern projects

-Selected Java 22 to enable some nice syntax, but that can of course limit use of the library especially in bigger systems that usually doesn't get language upgrades unless they are critical.
+Selected Java 21 to enable some nice syntax, but that can of course limit use of the library especially in bigger systems that usually doesn't get language upgrades unless they are critical.

+Initially intellij had suggested version 22 but since that's very new and 21 is at least the latest LTS I downgraded to that (pom.xml and project settings).
+Everything worked as before so the code wasn't using any Java 22 features, which isn't surprising since I only have a few months experience with 21 so far.

 #### Explicit match id